-If data is on physical media such as a diskette, cd or even paper, there are shredders, pulverizers and destroyers that can turn plastic and paper into confetti.
+If data is on physical media such as a diskette, CD or even paper, there are shredders, pulverizers and destroyers that can turn plastic and paper into confetti.
 For hard disks however, that becomes a bit more tricky.
-Most locations will turn to a two-fold method for ensuring a disk’s destruction by first using a specially made disc wiping program, taking apart the hard drive, removing the platters, scratching them up beyond recognition and then degaussing them with a high-powered magnet.
+Most locations will turn to a two-fold method for ensuring a disk’s destruction.
+First, they’ll use a specially made disc-wiping program and take apart the hard drive, remove the platters and scratch them up beyond recognition.
+Then they’ll degauss them with a high-powered magnet.
 This ensures that the data cannot be recovered through conventional means.

-47- I run an SMB.
-I have 4 people in my entire company and a web-based store.
+47. I run an SMB.
+I have four people in my entire company and a web-based store.
 I don’t have the time, patience or manpower to have a computer guy.
 Why should I care about exploits and computer jibberish?

 This one is significantly harder — they are used to having people lie, cheat and steal from them on a regular basis, and when somebody comes in saying that the company is going to lose all this money unless you pay for this, they’re probably going to say no. Therefore, having done your homework and having the support of the local IT team instead of alienating them is vital.
 Performing site assessments, creating executive summaries and line-by-line breakdowns of what goes where can help them to better understand what is going to be done and keep the project going.

-50- I’m the new guy – I used to be a coder at my old job and my manager wants me to create some custom programs.
+50. I’m the new guy.
+I used to be a coder at my old job and my manager wants me to create some custom programs.
 I need domain administrator rights for this task.
-My boss said its alright, and you either give me what I need or you’re fired and he’ll find somebody that will.
+My boss said it’s alright, and you either give me what I need or you’re fired and I’ll find somebody that will.
 How do you respond?